smsoft-ru/pgdbdump/README.md

  - realpath
  - logger

-Compressing utilities are needed only those which are configured (for compression) and which type of archives are present (for decompression).
-If "auto" compression type chosen (default), then pixz and lrzip are used if installed (recommended), and xz otherwise.
+Compression utilities require only those that are configured (for compression), and for which the corresponding archive types are present in the backup directory (for unpacking).
+If the compression type is "auto" (default), then pixz and lrzip are used, if installed (recommended), and xz otherwise.

-Most of above dependencies are already present in modern linux distributives.
+Most of the above dependencies are already present in modern Linux distributions.

 Installation:

- - Check dependencies and install any if required
+ - Check dependencies and install missing ones if necessary
- - Copy config files to /etc/pgdbdump directory
+ - Copy the configuration files to the /etc/pgdbdump directory
- - Copy all other files to any directory in file system (all files must be together)
+ - Copy the remaining files to any directory on the file system (all files must be together)
- - Change permissions to make executable for pgdbdump.sh, pgdbdump_diff.sh, pgdbdump_full.sh and pgdbrestore.sh
+ - Change file permissions to make them executable: pgdbdump.sh, pgdbdump_diff.sh, pgdbdump_full.sh and pgdbrestore.sh
- - Set up backup directory in config files
+ - Set up the backup directory in the configuration files
- - Set up cron jobs to create dumps on regular basis
+ - Set up cron jobs to generate dumps on a regular basis